Filter...

 Movie buff Sid Hollister shows a movie at the NEXT Village office at 704 Filbert Street, at Columbus Ave, usually on the fourth Monday of the month.

-Click here to watch the trailer for God's Country.
+Click here to watch the trailer for The Verdict

 Register now to secure your spot!